Mabel Walker Willebrandt: Later years

 Willebrandt expected to be rewarded for her political loyalty by being appointed U.S. attorney general.
 But when Hoover passed her over, Willebrandt resigned her post in 1929.
-She returned to private practice and had offices in Washington and Los Angeles.
+She returned to private practice and had offices in Washington D.C. and Los Angeles.
 She also represented California based Fruit Industries who made Vine-Glo, a grape concentrate product that she had previously ruled legal as assistant attorney general despite it carrying a warning telling people how to make wine from it.
 This conflict of interest provoked the government to behave more aggressively towards concentrate products during Prohibition.

 In 1950, Willebrandt served as counsel to the Screen Directors Guild during a labor hearing.
 She pioneered the fields of aviation and radio law and became an expert in federal regulations and taxes.
-Willebrandt represented major industries, including Metro-Goldwyn-Mayer, the Screen Directors Guild of America, Aviation Corp. of America and California Fruit Industries, a major producer of table wine.
+Willebrandt represented major industries, including Metro-Goldwyn-Mayer, the Screen Directors Guild of America, Aviation Corp. of America, and California Fruit Industries, a major producer of table wine.
 She defended Louis B. Mayer before the IRS and represented celebrities such as Jean Harlow, Clark Gable, and Jeanette MacDonald.

 Willebrandt was the first woman to chair a committee of the ABA, heading its committee on aeronautical law.
 She also got her pilot's license and promoted air travel with Amelia Earhart, a fellow member of the Aeronautical Chamber of Commerce.
 She also held several honorary doctorates.

-After promoting anti-Catholic beliefs, particularly against Democratic candidate Al Smith in the 1928 U.S. presidential election, who was a Catholic and also in favor of the repeal of Prohibition, Willebrandt later in life became a Catholic.
+After promoting anti-Catholic beliefs, particularly against Democratic candidate Al Smith, who was Catholic, in the 1928 U.S. presidential election, Willebrandt later in life became a Catholic.

 Willebrandt died of lung cancer in Riverside, California, on April 6, 1963.
 She was survived by her adopted daughter, Dorothy Rae.
 Her lifelong friend, Judge John J. Sirica, who would later preside over the Watergate case, said of her, "If Mabel had worn trousers, she could have been president."